ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 ~~~~~~~~~~~~~~~~~

 You should avoid using wildcards in imports because doing so can make it
 difficult to detect undefined names.
-For more information, see `Python
+For more information, see `using wildcard imports (from … import *)
-Anti-Patterns: using wildcard imports
 <https://docs.quantifiedcode.com/python-anti-patterns/maintainability/from_module_import_all_used.html>`_.
+in the *Python Anti-Patterns* documentation.

 .. tab-set::